xiaojie-qian/xiaojie-qian/README.md

 ## <img align="left" alt= "me" width="40px" src= "https://user-images.githubusercontent.com/58776067/170833834-d9283ef7-1ef1-4574-b793-66d2b279f964.png" /> I am a happy lady, a lifestyle blogger and an enthusiastic learner

-- 👋 Marketing specialist and MBA post-graduate
+- 👋 MBA post-graduate, sales and marketing specialist
 - 👀 Skilful in Excel, SQL, Tableau Power BI and Python
 - 🌱 Passionate at marketing analysis, business intelligence and data analysis
 - 💞️ I’m looking to more opportunities to contribute to the public resouces and communities